 Bankruptcy Code section 1145 provides that the registration requirements of section 5 of the Securities Act (and any Blue Sky Laws requirements) shall not apply to the offer or sale of stock, options, warrants, or other securities by a debtor if (i) the offer or sale occurs under a plan of reorganization; (ii) the recipients of the securities hold a claim against, an interest in, or claim for administrative expense against, the debtor; and (iii) the securities are issued in exchange for a claim against or interest in a debtor or are issued principally in such exchange and partly for cash and property.
-In reliance upon this exemption, the offer and sale of the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants will not be registered under the Securities Act or any Blue Sky Laws.
+In reliance upon this exemption, the offer and sale of the New Common Stock and Warrants will not be registered under the Securities Act or any Blue Sky Laws.

-To the extent that the issuance of the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants is covered by Bankruptcy Code section 1145, such securities may be resold without registration under the Securities Act or other federal securities laws, unless the Holder is an "underwriter" (as discussed below) with respect to such securities, as that term is defined in section 2(a)(11) of the Securities Act and in the Bankruptcy Code.
-In addition, the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants generally may be able to be resold without registration under Blue Sky Laws pursuant to various exemptions provided by such laws; however, the availability of such exemptions cannot be known unless individual Blue Sky Laws are examined.
-Therefore, recipients of the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants wishing to resell their securities are advised to consult with their own legal advisors as to the availability of any such exemption from registration under state Blue Sky Laws in any given instance and as to any applicable requirements or conditions to such availability.
+To the extent that the issuance of the New Common Stock and Warrants is covered by Bankruptcy Code section 1145, such securities may be resold without registration under the Securities Act or other federal securities laws, unless the Holder is an "underwriter" (as discussed below) with respect to such securities, as that term is defined in section 2(a)(11) of the Securities Act and in the Bankruptcy Code.
+In addition, the New Common Stock and Warrants generally may be able to be resold without registration under Blue Sky Laws pursuant to various exemptions provided by such laws; however, the availability of such exemptions cannot be known unless individual Blue Sky Laws are examined.
+Therefore, recipients of the New Common Stock and Warrants wishing to resell their securities are advised to consult with their own legal advisors as to the availability of any such exemption from registration under state Blue Sky Laws in any given instance and as to any applicable requirements or conditions to such availability.

-If the issuance of the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants is not covered by Bankruptcy Code section 1145, such securities will be considered "restricted securities" as defined by Rule 144 promulgated under the Securities Act ("Rule 144") and may be resold under the Securities Act or applicable Blue Sky Laws only pursuant to an effective registration statement under the Securities Act or an applicable exemption from registration, including Rule 144.
-Recipients of the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants are advised to consult with their own legal advisors as to the applicability of Bankruptcy Code section 1145 to the New Common Stock, General Unsecured Warrants and Subordinated Notes Warrants and the availability of any exemption from registration under the Securities Act and Blue Sky Laws in the event that Bankruptcy Code section 1145 is not applicable to such recipients' New Common Stock, General Unsecured Warrants or Subordinated Notes Warrants.
+If the issuance of the New Common Stock and Warrants is not covered by Bankruptcy Code section 1145, such securities will be considered "restricted securities" as defined by Rule 144 promulgated under the Securities Act ("Rule 144") and may be resold under the Securities Act or applicable Blue Sky Laws only pursuant to an effective registration statement under the Securities Act or an applicable exemption from registration, including Rule 144.
+Recipients of the New Common Stock and Warrants are advised to consult with their own legal advisors as to the applicability of Bankruptcy Code section 1145 to the New Common Stock and Warrants and the availability of any exemption from registration under the Securities Act and Blue Sky Laws in the event that Bankruptcy Code section 1145 is not applicable to such recipients' New Common Stock and Warrants.